rseng/rsepedia-analysis/README.md

 those embeddings that drive the visualization in `index.html`.
 The plot shows the different repository embeddings, colored by language.

-1. fix jumping of UI
-2. Color by language

 ### 4. Probabilistic Model